vzeizer/GenMtx/README.md

 The code can be run with Python 3.0 or above.

+# What to install?

+- NumPy
+- joblib

+# Content of the files:

+1. thirdparallel_powermeismatrix_general.py: the parallelized python program that generate the matrices

 # LICENSE

 GenMtx is written and maintained by Vagner Zeizer Carvalho Paes.